Handmade in Nashville

 Each piece is one of a kind.
 Once it's gone, it's gone.
 Commissions welcome.

-How it's made
+How they're made

 Wedging